AndroidSalmon/Unofficial-Tot-Doc/Writerside/topics/library.md

 <snippet id="warning-singleplayer">

-> **Singleplayer / Co-op**
+> **A dedicated server is highly recommended**
 >
-> Tot!Sudo is not developed with Singleplayer or Co-op in mind.
-It's advised to perform setup on a dedicated server for best results.
+> Singleplayer and Co-op are not officially supported by Tot!Sudo or any other Tot mods.
+To ensure intended behaviour, perform all your testing and setup on a dedicated server.
 >
-{style="warning"}
+{style="note"}

 </snippet>